space project

 National Meanwhile Space Network collectively drafted an open letter which was sent to all party leaders and the Deputy Minister of Canadian Heritage asking that they expand some of their program criteria to better support independent artists.

-Email [email protected] if you’re interested in joining the network.
 The School of Cities at the University of Toronto was commissioned to undertake a market scan in order to establish a baseline of data that provides key information about vacancies in the commercial, retail and industrial space sectors across Toronto.
 Findings included:

 - 103k ft² of vacant space – 2019 (CoStar)